 Took action from the AADA Grassroots Action Center

 Attended AADA’s Legislative Conference or other policy conferences

-Visited with state legislators regarding indoor tanning, scope of practice, or other issues affecting the specialty
+Visited with state and/or federal legislators regarding issues affecting the specialty

 Participated in legislative review and legislator outreach on behalf of a state dermatology society